-Standard operating procedure is to pull nose to tail in zones and bays (including tunnel bays) accommodating multiple coaches.
+Standard operating procedure is to pull nose to tail in zones and bays accommodating multiple coaches.
 However, if you see an intending customer for the bike rack, leave enough room between yourself and the coach ahead of you for the customer to deploy the bike rack.
 Additional procedures: